FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 Because intelligence, a lot of the times, you're dealing with classified documents, you're dealing with sensitive material, et cetera.

-That material can't come in during trial.
+That material can't come in during trial, okay?

 Okay?

-So a lot of the times, these counterintelligence cases, these cases that um deal with a lot of sensitive documents, et cetera, they don't necessarily get prosecution like that, right?
+So a lot of the times, these counterintelligence cases, these cases that deal with a lot of sensitive documents, et cetera, they don't necessarily get prosecution like that, right?

-Because um, because the FBI doesn't like declassifying stuff.
+Because FBI doesn't like declassifying stuff.

 So they'd rather just prevent it.

-So they had they're a dual agency.
+So they're a dual agency.

 They're intelligence, but they're at the same time, they're a law enforcement.

-They do both, okay?
+They do both.

-Someone was on their radar, they didn't arrest him back then, then he ends up shooting a school or whatever.
+Then he ends up shooting a school or whatever.

-This happens all the fucking time because the FBI does have a pretty robust intelligence gathering system, but um the mission of intelligence versus the mission of law enforcement are two completely different things.
+This happens all the fucking time because the FBI does have a pretty robust intelligence gathering system.

-This is why when I was an agent, right?
+This is why when I was an agent, right, I never liked dealing with sensitive material.

 Why?

-Uh or classified material?
+Or classified material?

 Because it's problematic.